quiaro/form-pilot/README.md

 # Form Pilot

 Agentic app to make filling PDF forms effortless.
 Upload a PDF form and let the agent do the rest.
-This app uses [Streamlit](https://docs.streamlit.io/) in the frontend and [LangGraph](https://langchain-ai.github.io/langgraph/concepts/why-langgraph/) in the backend, plus other great packages listed in `pyproject.toml`.
+This app uses [Streamlit](https://docs.streamlit.io/) and [LangGraph](https://langchain-ai.github.io/langgraph/concepts/why-langgraph/), plus other great packages listed in `pyproject.toml`.

 ## How it works

 1. User uploads an empty or incomplete PDF form
-2. User uploads any supporting documents for the form
+2. User uploads any support documents related to the form
-3. The app prefills the form with any data that exists in the supporting documents
+3. The app prefills the form with any data that exists in the support documents
 4. For the fields that were not prefilled, the app will ask the user for the answers to these fields
-5. When the app is done requesting information from the user, the user can view a preview of the completed PDF form
+5. When the app is done requesting information from the user, the user is prompted to download the PDF form
 6. The user can download the completed PDF form
+7. The app's agent chat bot guides the user through the process

 ## Setup and Installation